 Updated May, 2022

 *The signature physiologic consequence of air pollution is the same as cigarette smoke: a low grade arterial inflammation, arteriolar narrowing, and vascular prothrombotic changes.
 Chemical markers of these changes are found even in young healthy adults.
 As with cigarette smoke the effect can be almost immediate and chronic exposure to even low concentrations of pollution are associated with an acceleration of atherosclerosis, damage to the endothelium of blood vessels, and significant arteriolar narrowing and stiffness.
 Breathing more ozone in childhood increases arterial wall thickness in young adults.

 *Simultaneously high concentrations of multiple pollutants have a synergistic effecton hospitalizations for cardiac disease.

-- Rates of heart attacks and strokes increase with air pollution and are the primary cause for increased community mortality rates.
-Those rates increase within hours after exposure and stay elevated for as long as 30 days after the exposure has ended.
+*Air pollution can alter electrical signaling within the heart, starting as early as infancy.
+Rates of arrhythmias, heart attacks and strokes increase with air pollution and are the primary cause for increased community mortality rates.
+Those rates correspond to hourly pollution concentrations and stay elevated for as long as 30 days after the exposure has ended.

-- Air pollution shortens life expectancy and accelerates the aging process.
+*Air pollution shortens life expectancy and accelerates the aging process.
 The residents of the average American city lose 1-3 years of life expectancy, in Northern China residents lose 5.5 years.

-- The increase in mortality risk persists for decades after exposure.
+*The increase in mortality risk persists for decades after exposure.

-- There are very likely genetic differences in human susceptibility to the arterial inflammation provoked by air pollution.
+*There are very likely genetic differences in human susceptibility to the arterial inflammation provoked by air pollution.
 Furthermore, the progression of inflammation and cardiovascular changes are more pronounced in those who are already at higher risk.